Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Abstract

 \section{Abstract}

-Study on a disorder-free many-body localization is reported for the flat-band Creutz ladder, which was recently realized in cold-atoms in an optical lattice.
-In a non-interacting case, the flat-band structure leads to a Wannier wavefunction localized on four adjacent lattice sites.
-In the flat-band regime both with and without interactions, the level spacing analysis exhibits Poisson-like distribution.
-This indicates the existence of the disorder-free localization.
-Calculation of the inverse participation ratio supports this observation.
-Interestingly, this type of localization is robust to weak disorders, whereas for strong disorders, the system exhibits a crossover into the conventional disorder-induced many-body localization phase.
-We also find non-ergodic dynamics in the flat-band regime without disorder.
+We study disorder-free many-body localization in the flat-band Creutz ladder, which was recently realized in cold-atoms in an optical lattice.
+In a non-interacting case, the flat-band structure of the system leads to a Wannier wavefunction localized on four adjacent lattice sites.
+In the flat-band regime both with and without interactions, the level spacing analysis exhibits Poisson-like distribution indicating the existence of disorder-free localization.
+Calculations of the inverse participation ratio support this observation.
+Interestingly, this type of localization is robust to weak disorders, whereas for strong disorders, the system exhibits a crossover into the conventional disorder-induced many-body localizated phase.
+Physical picture of this crossover is investigated in detail.
+We also observe non-ergodic dynamics in the flat-band regime without disorder.
 The memory of an initial density wave pattern is preserved for long times.